Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Generic phentermine costs $30-$60 per month at most pharmacies, making it one of the most affordable prescription weight loss options available.
 Brand-name versions like Adipex-P cost slightly more at $80-$120 monthly, but even these remain dramatically less expensive than semaglutide.
 Most insurance plans cover phentermine with minimal copays, typically $10-$25 monthly.

 The emergence of compounded semaglutide has significantly altered the cost breakdown.
 Compounded semaglutide from physician-supervised telehealth providers like FormBlends typically costs $200-$400 monthly, representing a 70-80% savings compared to brand-name Wegovy.
-These compounded formulations contain the same active ingredient as brand-name versions but are prepared by specialty pharmacies under FDA oversight.
+These compounded formulations contain the specified active pharmaceutical ingredient.
+Compounded medications are not FDA-approved as finished products but are prepared by specialty pharmacies under FDA oversight.

 Insurance coverage patterns reveal interesting disparities.
 While most plans readily cover phentermine for short-term use, long-term weight management medications face significant barriers.
 A 2023 analysis found only 23% of commercial insurance plans provide meaningful coverage for GLP-1 medications prescribed for weight loss, compared to 89% coverage for the same medications when prescribed for diabetes (Kyle et al., Health Affairs, 2023).